curiousways/nextjs-starter/README.md

 #### Other env variables

 We advice you create a `.env.local` file in your root folder and add your sensitive environmental variables to this file.
 For less sensitive environmental variables (like site url and title), add them under the `next.config.js` file.
+NB: Prefixing a env variable with `NEXT_PUBLIC_` exposes it to the browser.
+See [Next.js documentation] (https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).